Stock markets slide and oil prices surge after Israel attack on Iran

 Iranian crude exports are restricted by Western sanctions and import bans, with China the only recipient of the country's oil.
 Israel exports only small amounts of oil and and other energy products.

-Still, a sustained increase in global energy prices could reverse U.S. progress in lowering inflation closer to the Federal Reserve's 2% annual target, according to JPMorgan analysts.
+Still, a sustained increase in global energy prices could reverse U.S. progress in lowering inflation, according to JPMorgan analysts.

+Inflation remains elevated but has gradually edged closer to the Federal Reserve's 2% annual target.
+The Consumer Price Index rose 2.4% in May on an annual basis, cooler than analysts had expected, as energy costs eased and with few signs for now that U.S. tariffs are weighing on consumer spending.